Code-Amp/block-components/components/multi-select-control/readme.md

 A multi-select control in the style of Gutenberg components.

-This is a modified version of `FormTokenField` - behaving more like a multiselect.
+This is a modified version of `FormTokenField` - behaving more like a multi-select.

 The main differences:
 - Takes an array of value/label pairs for populating the options/suggestions